rabinam24/Location_Tra/README.md

 * run the project using npm run start
 * it is always recommended to start the Flask Server before Node Server
 ## For Serving React Static Files in Flask
+* `Proxying API Requests from React to Flask`
+* By default, React's development server runs on port 3000, and Flask might run on a different port.
+To avoid CORS issues during development, we can proxy API requests from React to Flask
 * In **package.json** file of **frontend** directory which contains code for React appliacation, add the following configuation:
 ```
 {